madprops/cromulant/README.md

 There is a filter to filter updates.

+## Usage

+Just open it, hatch some ants, and place it somewhere in your monitor.

 ## Algorithm

 A random ant from ants that haven't had an update in at least 10 minutes is picked.